ansible/ansible/docsite/rst/test_strategies.rst

 Conclusion
 ``````````

-Ansible believes you should not need another framework to validate basic things of your infrastructure is true.
+Ansible believes you should not need another framework to validate basic things if your infrastructure is true.
 This is the case
 because Ansible is an order-based system that will fail immediately on unhandled errors for a host, and prevent further configuration
 of that host.
 This forces errors to the top and shows them in a summary at the end of the Ansible run.